AK-203

-The AK-203 is a Russian gas-operated assault rifle designed to chamber the 7.62×39mm cartridge.
+The AK-203 is a Russian gas-operated assault rifle designed to chamber the 7.62×39mm (also 7.62 Soviet) cartridge.
 It is one of the latest iterations of the AK series of assault rifles originally designed by Mikhail Kalashnikov.
 The AK-203 was developed in the 2010s by Kalashnikov Concern in Russia, primarily operated by Indian Armed Forces.

 History

-In 2019, India and Russia signed a Inter-Governmental Agreement (IGA).
+In 2019, India and Russia signed an Inter-Governmental Agreement (IGA).
 On 3 March the same year, the Prime Minister of India Narendra Modi inaugurated Indo-Russia Rifles in Korwa, Uttar Pradesh.
 The Joint Venture (JV), tasked for the production of AK-200 rifle family, included partnership among India's Ordnance Factory Board and Russia's Rosoboronexport and Kalashnikov Concern under the parentship of Rostec.
 By then, the production of 750,000 rifles was approved.

 As of February 2020, the production, which was originally expected to commence in May that year, was delayed initially to 2020-end due to pricing disagreements.
 One of the objectives of the project was for India to have 100% indigenisation on the production of the rifles.
 However, this meant that initially, the domestically produced rifles would be 20–25% costlier than those imported from Russia.
 The production of rifles would begin only after the JV submits a "competitive" commercial bid.
 Later, due to the travel bans during COVID-19 pandemic, negotiations were further delayed and a fresh bid could not be submitted which meant the production would not begin in 2020.

-As of August 2021, India reportedly purchased 70,000 AK-203 rifles from Russia.
+As of August 2021, Indian Air Force reportedly purchased 70,000 AK-203 rifles from Russia.
 The deliveries would begin from within three months.
+The deal, worth around ₹300 crore, for the Indian Air Force as well as its Garud Commando Force under emergency procurement was signed by the Service in the third week of August 2021.
+The deliveries were to start within months.

 In December 2021, India signed a ₹5124 crore-worth contract with Kalashnikov Concern for the procurement of 601,427 rifles from IRRPL.
 For the first batch of 70,000 rifles to be manufactured, the indigenous content would rise from 5% to 70%, while the remaining rifles would have 100% indigenous content.
 The full-scale production could be reached in 2–3 years.

 Design

 The AK-203 is chambered for 7.62×39 and it uses AK-type magazines.
 It weighs 3.8 kg, and has a length of 690 mm with the stock folded, or 930 mm with it extended.

 Its rate of fire is 700 rounds per minute.
 Its polymer front housing free floating case has been accused of being difficult to handle according to combat footage from the Russo-Ukraine war.
-It has a birdcage type muzzle brake device for better handling of rifle and flatter trajectory of bullet.
+It has a birdcage-type muzzle brake device for recoil control and muzzle flash reduction.

 An individual AK-203 has 50 components and 180 sub-components and is built to fire at least 15,000 rounds in its life.